 OccupationAgriculture and industries form the backbone for the economy of Madhya Pradesh.
 The other supporting occupations include tourism, banking, finance and mining.
 The major occupation of people in Madhya Pradesh is agriculture.

-Agriculture: With 49% of the land of the state being cultivable, it is known for its production of rice, wheat, javar, gram, soybean, sugarcane and cotton.
+Agriculture: With 49% of the land of the state being cultivable, it is known for its production of rice, wheat, java, gram, soybean, sugarcane and cotton.
 The population involved in agriculture is around 70%.
-Industrialization has not affected agriculture much.
+The industrialization has not affected agriculture much.

 Mining: Mining and mineral growth plays a major role in the overall development of the state.
-The bifurcation of Madhya Pradesh created a lot of scope for mining, because of the vast mineral deposits.
-Certain miking policies were made post the division of the state to ensure that mining is done to maintain the environmental balance.
-This enhanced the employment opportunities in the mining sector.
 The major minerals mined in Madhya Pradesh are diamonds, coal, bauxite, copper, manganese, limestone, iron ore, dolomite, rock phosphate etc.

 Tourism: Home to popular tourist attractions and monuments of historical significance, Madhya Pradesh has a booming tourism industry.
 The industry provides occupation to many.
-The Khajuraho temples in the North to Bhandavgarh and Kanha in the east and monuments like Sanchi Stupa are some places of tourist interest in the state.
-Except forts, temples and monuments, the natural beauty of the state is no less.
+The Khajuraho temples in the North to Bandhavgarh and Kanha in the east and monuments like Sanchi Stupa are some places of tourist interest in the state.
 There are various mountain ranges, meandering rivers and dense forests in the state, which builds tourism too.

-Madhya Pradesh can be defined as the droplets of beauty for what actually is an ocean of surprises.
 There is no other state with such stunning and well-preserved culture.
-The fashion and food from this state ooze out the entire country.
-The music, dance, and art, when done from hearts steal the show, and the one displayed from the centre of a country takes the spotlight!
+The music, dance, and art, when done from hearts steal the show, and the one displayed from the centre of a country, Madhya Pradesh, takes the spotlight!